Planetarium show: "Pluto: Lone Dog No More"

-- Waiver exams are given at least twice each year in the three Basic Skills areas (passing one of these exams satisfies a requirement but earns no credits for the student).
+- Waiver exams are given in the three Basic Skills areas (passing one of these exams satisfies a requirement but earns no credits for the student).
 Open to new students only.

-- Math proficiency must be demonstrated by the student before she or he enrolls in any Math 106/206 course at Oswego.
+- Math competency must be demonstrated by the student before she or he enrolls in any Math 106/206 course at Oswego.

 - Intellectual Issues courses have as a prerequisite the completion of Basic Skills and Knowledge Foundations courses or permission of instructor.